tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 ## Using a GUI editor

-Why use a GUI editor instead of coding every detail of the spec by hand?
+When you create an OpenAPI spec, an initial consideration is how to create it, which editor to use, and which approach to follow.
+Why use a GUI editor, which hides the code (unless you toggle the view open) instead of coding every detail of the spec by hand?

 All approaches have their merits.
 If you don't work with the OpenAPI specification enough to remember all the fields and syntax for each property, or if you're learning it for the first time, trying to get the syntax valid can be a real bear.
 Coding it by hand leads to many errors and forces you to spend a lot of time troubleshooting why the syntax is invalid.

 Using an editor helps you avoid these errors and focus instead on the content.
-For more, read this energetic post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).
+For more on this philosophy, read this energetic post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).

 ## Before we begin

 Before we begin the tutorial, note the following:

 * Stoplight Studio isn't the only GUI editor for creating OpenAPI specifications.
 You can also use [OpenAPI-GUI](https://mermade.github.io/openapi-gui/), [Apibldr](https://apibldr.com/), [SwaggerHub's visual editor](https://app.swaggerhub.com/help/ui/visual-editor), and others.
 * Although Stoplight has a commercial offering, their editor is free.
 In general, you can use the editor to create a valid specification and then choose the tool you want to use to render it (e.g., Stoplight, Redoc, Spectacle, Swagger UI, or some other display framework).
-Once you have a valid OpenAPI specification, the spec is tool agnostic and can be rendered by many different frameworks.
+You can also publish your spec on Stoplight for free as well.
+My point is this: once you have a valid OpenAPI specification, the spec is tool agnostic and can be rendered by many different frameworks.
 * Stoplight's platform gives you a nice path toward more comprehensive documentation, including not only API reference but also [conceptual documentation](docconceptual.html) and [tutorial content](docapiscode.html).
-This lets you create a more seamless documentation experience for your readers.
+This lets you create a more seamless documentation experience for your readers across many different types of content.
 * In this tutorial, we'll use sample information from the [OpenWeatherMap API](https://openweathermap.org/api) (more specifically, the [Current weather data endpoint](https://openweathermap.org/current)), which is the same API we've been using in this course uses in other areas, such as the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
-* For full documentation, see the [Stoplight Studio documentation](https://stoplight.io/p/docs/gh/stoplightio/studio).
 * Stoplight is one of the sponsors of my site.
 I would still recommend this approach regardless of any site sponsorship.
 It makes sense to use an editor when your content must conform to a highly technical syntax.
+* For full documentation, see the [Stoplight Studio documentation](https://stoplight.io/p/docs/gh/stoplightio/studio).

 ## Which version of Stoplight Studio?

 Stoplight offers both a [web app](https://stoplight.io/p/studio) and a [desktop app](https://stoplight.io/studio) (Mac, Windows, or Linux).
-In this tutorial, you will use the web app version of Stoplight Studio because only the web app gives you the ability to publish your content online and try out requests (see [Studio Desktop vs. Studio Web](https://stoplight.io/p/docs/gh/stoplightio/studio/docs/Basics/web-vs-desktop-app.md)).
+In this tutorial, you will use the web app version of Stoplight Studio because only the web app gives you the ability to publish your content online and try out requests (see [Studio Desktop vs. Studio Web](https://stoplight.io/p/docs/gh/stoplightio/studio/docs/Basics/web-vs-desktop-app.md) for more on the difference).
 However, you could also use the desktop app if desired (such as for scenarios where you're working with private, unreleased data).

 ## Set up a project in Stoplight Studio